Fiat G.50 Freccia: Aviazione Legionaria

-Introduction
+Regia Aeronautica

 Mario Bonzano's personal Fiat G.50 "1-1", in Spain, January 1939.

 During 1938, the first operational Fiat G.50 fighters were delivered to the Regia Aeronautica.
-During the Spanish Civil War, about a dozen G.50s were dispatched to Spain to reinforce the Aviazione Legionaria, Italy's contribution to the conflict.
-The first of these were delivered to the theatre during January 1939.
-The value of its presence in the Spanish theatre is questionable as none of the fighters sent saw actual combat.
-At the civil war's end, the G.50s in the region were handed over to Spanish pilots and subsequently saw action in Morocco.
-Cattaneo summarised of the experience: "Little seems to have been learnt as nothing was done to increase the armament".

-Upon the G.50's entry to service, it was widely regarded as being an extremely manoeuvrable aircraft and was often considered to be one of Italy's best fighters.
-However, by the time of the outbreak of the Second World War, rapid advancements in the field of aviation had contributed to the type being considered to be both underpowered and underarmed in comparison to competing frontline fighters then in use by the main powers.
-In spite of this, in the buildup to the Second World War, further units of the Regia Aeronautica were equipped with newly delivered G.50s; these were heavily used in various exercises and war-games from November 1939 onwards as it became increasingly clear that Italy would likely soon be at war with the Western democracies.

-Upon Italy's entry into the Second World War in June 1940, the Regia Aeronautica possessed a total of 118 G.50s that were available for operations; of these, 97 aircraft were available to perform front line duties while others were either in maintenance or awaiting delivery.
-The majority of these were assigned to 51° Stormo, (group) which was based at Ciampino Airport (just outside Rome) and at Pontedera, with 22° Gruppo (wing) of 52° Stormo.
-On 10 June 1940, when Italy issued its declaration of war against both France and Great Britain, the G.50s of 22° Gruppo went into action, followed by the 48 aircraft of 20° Gruppo.
-Operations during the first few days were sporadic and varied, often serving as escorts for Savoia-Marchetti SM.79 bombers on attack missions against harbours and airfields on the island of Corsica.
-These operations were quickly brought to an end when France signed the Armistice of 22 June 1940, officially capitulating to the Axis powers.
+The G.5 was widely regarded as highly manoeuvrable and was often considered to be one of Italy's best fighters.
+By the Second World War, the type was considered to be under-powered and under-armed.
+Before Italy joined the war further units of the Regia Aeronautica were equipped with G.50s; these were heavily used in various exercises and war-games from November 1939.
+In June 1940, the Regia Aeronautica had 118 G.50s; of these, 97 were operational while others were under repair or awaiting delivery.
+Most G.50s were in 51° Stormo, (group) which was based at Ciampino Airport (just outside Rome) and at Pontedera, with 22° Gruppo (wing) of 52° Stormo.
+On 10 June, when Italy declared war on France and Great Britain, the 22° Gruppo went into action, followed by the 48 aircraft of 20° Gruppo.
+Operations were sporadic and varied, often escorting Savoia-Marchetti SM.79 bombers on raids against harbours and airfields on Corsica.